qiskit-community/adapt-aqc/README.md

-# Adaptive approximate quantum compiling (ADAPT-AQC)
+# Adaptive approximate quantum compiling

-An open-source implementation of ADAPT-AQC [1], an approximate quantum compiling (AQC) and Matrix Product state (MPS) preparation algorithm.
+An open-source implementation of ADAPT-AQC [1], an approximate quantum compiling (AQC) and matrix product state (MPS) preparation algorithm.
-As supposed to assuming any particular ansatz structure, ADAPT-AQC adaptively builds an ansatz, adding a new two-qubit unitary every iteration.
+As opposed to assuming any particular ansatz structure, ADAPT-AQC adaptively builds an ansatz, adding a new two-qubit unitary every iteration.

 ADAPT-AQC is the successor to ISL [2], using much of the same core code, routine and optimiser.
 The most significant difference